PANGS OF PARTITION… INDIA-PAKISTAN (PART-4)

 Day 6: Swat Valley – Chilas

-Falling rain drops on wind screen and sun roof woke me up.
-Time was 05.30 hrs.
+Falling raindrops on the windscreen and sunroof woke me up.
+The time was 05.30 hrs.
 It was pitch dark outside.
 Everyone seemed to be in their waterproof tents, sleeping peacefully.
-Other than falling rain drops noise, there was an eerie uncomfortable silence.
+Other than falling raindrops noise, there was an eerie uncomfortable silence.
 Occasionally, there was a croak from toads in the campground as they welcomed rain gods.
 When my eyes got adjusted to the darkness outside, I could see river Panjkora gushing through the rocks and making its way.
-The rivers never gets tired or what?
+The rivers never get tired or what?
 I was itching for a hot tea but the barbecue fire had already extinguished.
 Soon it would be dawn.
 The temperature outside was 12°C, pretty cold already.

 Source of Information: https://blogs.tribune.com.pk/story/62973/kumrat-pakistans-magical-valley-that-will-keep-a-part-of-you-until-you-return-again/

 I sat on the edge of a cliff by the side of the road overlooking the vast green expanse around.
 Nature has bestowed its choicest blessings on Kashmir, both to India and Pakistan.
 At a far distance, I could see herds of sheep grazing the grass along the Indus river.
 The sound of silence was really baffling my ears.
 It was very quiet there barring occasional sound of passing vehicle.
 Soon, sense dawned upon me and I resumed my journey.
 The sun started to set behind the mountains.
 November was showing its colors, the sun too desires to rest early now.
 While driving, I realized that I forgot to click pics over the break I took.
 That was the sole reason to make a stopover.
 Boy, not another one, I thought.